Survivor: Redemption Island: Future appearances

 Phillip Sheppard, Andrea Boehlke, and Francesca Hogi returned for Survivor: Caramoan.
 Natalie Tenerelli and Stephanie Valencia were included on the public poll to choose the cast of Survivor: Cambodia, but neither received enough votes to be chosen.
 Boehlke returned for the third time in Survivor: Game Changers.
-Russell Hantz returned to the game on an international level as he appeared on the 2018 edition of Australian Survivor.
-Rob Mariano returned for the thirty-ninth season Survivor: Island of the Idols serving as a mentor to new contestants, and returned again the very next season to compete on Survivor: Winners at War.
+Russell Hantz returned to the game on an international level as he appeared on Australian Survivor: Champions v Contenders (2018).
+Rob Mariano returned for the thirty-ninth season Survivor: Island of the Idols serving as a mentor to new contestants, and returned again the next season to compete on Survivor: Winners at War.

 Outside of Survivor, Mariano competed on Deal or No Deal Island.
 In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.

 Season summary

 The season filmed in San Juan del Sur in Nicaragua.

 Sixteen new castaways, previously divided into two tribes, Ometepe and Zapatera, were joined by returning contestants, "Boston" Rob Mariano and Russell Hantz, with Rob joining Ometepe and Russell joining Zapatera by random draw.
 The tribes were then told about Redemption Island, a secluded location where voted out players would go to compete in challenges for a chance to return to the game.

 Rob quickly proved to be leader of Ometepe, and kept wary of the hidden immunity idol, including sending one of his own alliance, Matt, to Redemption Island while trying to flush it out.
 On Zapatera, the bulk of the tribe recognized the threat that Russell could be, throwing a challenge in order to vote Russell out; Russell would lose to Matt at the next Redemption Island challenge.
 Matt would continue to win several more duels.
 After Russell's elimination, Zapatera faltered due to lack of cohesion within the tribe, and eventually approached the merge with only five members remaining, while Ometepe had six.

 The tribes merged with 12 players left in the game, including Matt, who returned from Redemption Island.
 Zapatera attempted to lure Matt to their side in order to tie the vote; while Matt considered blindsiding Rob, he eventually decided against it, telling this to Rob in an attempt to prove his loyalty.
 Despite this, Rob decided Matt could not be trusted, using his alliance to send Matt back to Redemption Island, establishing a firm Ometepe majority.
 The former Ometepe tribe used their numerical advantage to completely eliminate the remaining former members of Zapatera, starting with Mike, who dominated with his close friend Matt at Redemption Island.
 Meanwhile, Rob orchestrated the eliminations of those who he felt would be threatening to him, including Andrea and close allies Grant and Ashley.
 The final three were Rob, Natalie, and Phillip; both Natalie and Phillip were criticized by the jury for simply following in Rob's footsteps, and Rob was voted the Sole Survivor in a vote of 8-1-0.